Edifier R980T Review: Compact & Elegant Active Speakers

 Setting up the 980T is going to depend on where your plan to use them.

-If you’re planning to use them with your PC, then you’ll want plug in the 2 RCA cables into the inputs labeled PC, then from those inputs into your PC.
+If you’re planning to use them with your PC, then plug the 2 RCA cables into the back of the speaker.

-Then connect the including speaker wire from the one speaker into the other.
+From there, connect the included speaker wire from the one speaker into the other.

-Then plug in the power cord and turn up the volume knob on the back.
+After that, plug in the power cord, and turn up the volume knob on the back of the speaker.

 If you plan to use these speakers with a TV, then plug the 2 RCA cables into the 2 inputs on the right of speaker not labeled PC.

 What’s nice is can also be used with other devices that have a 3.5mm jack since it comes with an RCA to 3.5mm cable.

-Honestly, this is where things get interesting because the sound quality of the Edifier R980Ts varies wildly depending on how you use them.
+Honestly, this is where things get interesting because the sound quality of the Edifier R980Ts varies depending on how you use them.

 Now right off the bat, I’ll just tell you beforehand that these are near field speakers meaning they may not be suitable for really large rooms.

 I’d go with the Edifier R2000DB if that’s the setting you’d need them for.